Monitoring Connection States

 Q: What does a Receiving Only connection state mean?

-A: Receiving Only means the member is configured in receiver mirror mode: it receives events but doesn't send any, and it blocks local writes.
+A: Receiving Only means the member is configured in receiver mirror mode: it receives events but doesn't send any.
 This is expected behavior, not an error.
+Local writes on that member aren't blocked, but they're never synchronized to the other members, so JFrog recommends keeping the repository read-only.
+See Best Practice: Keep Receiving-Only Members Read-Only.

 Q: How do dashboard connection states map to RTFS member states?